-BLUE CRAB fishing is good in all tidal creeks and bays.
-The more popular spots are still producing but are starting to be "crabbed out".
-Plenty of sub-legal crabs...which is a good thing for the future of this fishery.
+BLUE CRAB fishing continues to be good in all tidal creeks and bays.
 Incoming tide has produced better crab fishing...as the crabs migrate into the shallow water to feed.
 Remember... all egg bearing females must be released without avoidable injury.
 Minimum carapace length is 5 inches for a hard shell crab.
 Blue crab fishermen please release all diamondback terrapins' caught in your traps.
 The turtles must be released without avoidable injury.
 Legal gear types include: scoop (dip) net, hand line, star crab trap, circular (topless) trap not exceeding 26 inches in diameter.
 Maryland Style Crab traps are prohibited.
 Chicken with the skin on it (along with a long handle net) and a small circular crab trap is the preferred method to capture these tasty crabs.
 Blue Crab Fact Sheet Angler's please also note: It's illegal to snag blue crabs.